AlexNeugroschl/JAX_Risk_Engine/docs/instruments/swaps.md

 the fixed-rate payer does.

-This module answers: *"given [thousands of simulated alternate futures for interest rates](03-market-simulation.md), what is this specific swap worth in each of them, at each point in time?"* The output is the **NPV cube** — a big table of "what this trade is worth," organized by scenario and by time.
-That's the raw material [Stage 3](05-risk-statistics.md) needs to compute risk numbers.
+This module answers: *"given [thousands of simulated alternate futures for interest rates](../concepts/market-simulation.md), what is this specific swap worth in each of them, at each point in time?"* The output is the **NPV cube** — a big table of "what this trade is worth," organized by scenario and by time.
+That's the raw material risk aggregation (see [VaR & Expected Shortfall](../risk/statistics.md)) needs to compute risk numbers.

 ## Why it's built this way: using ORE for the fiddly parts